-edono Rod Rode News toiday agino
+done Rod Rode Naws tribay april

 Mal Cooper/Larson Newspapers

 AMELIA AND Ed Jaskulski, members of Keep Sedona Beautiful's Litter Lifters, have been keeping Uptown clean for 16 years.
 Armed with grabbers and garbage bags, the Jaskulskis patrol their one-mile section at 8 a.m. every Sunday.
 "We want to have it [Uptown] looking good before the tourists come through," Amelia explains.
-Even when they're not volunteering, if they see garbage on the street, the Jaskulskis stop to pick if up.
+Even when they're not volunteering, if they see garbage on the street, the Jaskulskis stop to pick it up.
 April is officially Litter Lifter Appreciation Month, recognizing the approximately 150 volunteers who help keep Sedona beautiful.